JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 Again we pulled our lures along the edge of the shelf and almost immediately we had a fish on.
 I hopped on the reel and brought it in close.
 It was another barracuda.
 I grabbed the pliers, got the hook out, and we sent him back to the depths.
 Now it's time to catch a real fish, we sent the lures back out and the waiting game continued.

 After dragging them for a while with no action we checked the baits.
 Unfortunately for us, two of our lines had intersected.
 Calling it a mess would be an understatement, the lines were so twisted together it was a nightmare.
-We lost valuable fishing time untangling the rats' nest.
+We lost valuable fishing time untangling the rat's nest.

 ![rats-nest](/images/rats-nest.jpg#vert)